 About

-FOR FURTHER INFORMATION INCLUDING BOOK SIGNINGS CONTACT: RABBI STEPHEN LEON, 915-526-3693; [email protected] THE BOOK IS AVAILABLE ON amazon.com
+FOR FURTHER INFORMATION, INCLUDING BOOK SIGNING, CONTACT: RABBI STEPHEN LEON, 915-526-3693; rabbisal@aol.com THE BOOK IS AVAILABLE ON amazon.com

 Mayim Hayim Bet HaShoavah Sephardic Community

-My uncle Joe Diaz 85 tested positive as a Cohen match and tells his story about our hidden Jewish practices.
+My uncle Joe Diaz and Benny Diaz both tested positive as a Cohen match, and they tell their story about our hidden Jewish practices.

 Archie Hunnicutt

-My story of return 17 years in the making.
+My story of return is 17 years in the making.

 I would like to submit this letter as a written record of my testimony concerning my return to Judaism.
-In 2001 September 11, 2001, I Gavriel ben David had a bat kol that instructed me to live as a Jew.
+On 2001 September 11, 2001, I, Gavriel ben David, had a bat kol that instructed me to live as a Jew.

-My ardent background consisted of first being raised in a Baptist church by my great-grandmother on my father’s side by Pennsylvania Upchurch and I later became an Altar Boy at the age of seven years of age at St. Martin’s Catholic Church where I served as an altar boy for 11 years.
-While in the military I had changed my faith to non-denominational and contemplated myself no longer a Catholic.
-In 1988 I was baptized at Buchanan Baptist Church and attended there for several months.
-Because of a doctrinal discrepancy, I immediately left and started going to a non-denominational church from 1988 to 2001, Trinity Fellowship Church in Amarillo Texas.
+My ardent background began with being raised in a Baptist church by my great-grandmother on my father’s side, Pennsylvania Upchurch, and later I became an Altar Boy at the age of seven at St. Martin’s Catholic Church, where I served for 11 years.
+While in the military, I had changed my faith to non-denominational and considered myself no longer a Catholic.
+In 1988, I was baptized at Buchanan Baptist Church and attended there for several months.
+Because of a doctrinal discrepancy, I immediately left and attended a non-denominational church from 1988 to 2001, Trinity Fellowship Church in Amarillo, Texas.

 Sincerely yours,